Sutadasuto/uvgg19_crack_detection/README.md

 After the training is done, a results_date_time folder will be created.
 It contains a csv file with the training history and a plot of such training history.
 Additionally, there are 4 sub-folders:
 * "results_training": it contains a visual comparison of ground truth and predicted cracks in the images used for training.
 It contains a hdf5 with the weights from the last training epoch too.
-* "results_training_min_val_loss": the same as before, but using the weights from the epoch with the minimum loss in the test images during training (only when the model is trained more than 1 epoch).
+* "results_training_min_val_loss": the same as before, but using the weights from the epoch with the minimum loss in the validation images during training (only when the model is trained more than 1 epoch).
-* "results_test": it contains a visual comparison of ground truth and predicted cracks in the images used for testing.
-It contains a text file with numeric metrics of the performance in the test set.
+* "results_test": it contains a visual comparison of ground truth and predicted cracks in the images used for validation.
+It contains a text file with numeric metrics of the performance in the validation set.
-* "results_test_min_val_loss": the same as before, but using the weights from the epoch with the minimum loss in the test images during training (only when the model is trained more than 1 epoch).
+* "results_test_min_val_loss": the same as before, but using the weights from the epoch with the minimum loss in the validation images during training (only when the model is trained more than 1 epoch).

 You can "train" the model using 0 epochs.
 In this case, the results will be obtained using the initial weights of the network, or pre-trained weights if they are provided as argument.